Use Jira Tickets to Drive Deployments

 Marks related Jira issues as deployed in both Golive and Jira.

-Updates the Target Environment status to Up.
+Updates the Target Environment status to UP.

 1. Trigger